Emaan-Asif-2023/PF-PROJECT-/README.md

-# ATM Management System
+# Bank Management System

-Welcome to the ATM Management System, a simple yet powerful application for managing user accounts and transactions in an ATM environment.
+Welcome to the Bank Management System, a simple yet powerful application for managing user accounts and transactions in an bank environment.

 ## Features